Learn Nauli Kriya In 9 Steps And Transmute Your Sexual Energy

 “It always stokes a sluggish [digestive] fire, fixes the digestion and so on, and brings joy.
 It removes all imbalances and diseases.
 This nauli is the crown of the hatha techniques.” – Hathapradipika 2.32-35

-Nauli refers to intestinal cleansing, which creates a robust purification in the abdominal region.
+This yoga practice refers to intestinal cleansing, which creates a robust purification in the abdominal region and organs.
 And as such is considered to be the best technique for abdominal cleansing.

-Let’s take a further look at some of the benefits of Nauli Kriya:
+Let’s take a further look at some of the benefits:

-- It stimulates the digestive system and activates your inner energy and fire, which further burns away negative thoughts from your mind.
+- It improves digestion and activates your inner energy and fire, which further burns away negative thoughts from your mind.

-- The inner organs of the abdominal region – the spleen, kidneys, pancreas, gall-bladder, and the adrenal glands are all stimulated which restore their proper functioning.
+- The inner abdominal organs – the spleen, kidneys, pancreas, gall-bladder, and the adrenal glands are all stimulated which restore their proper functioning.

 - The use of the abdominal muscles strengthens them, resulting in a flatter and more toned belly.